MJC55/MicroFEWs-Legacy/index.md

 # Our Research Questions

-1. <div style="text-align: justify"> What are the direct and indirect linkages and feedbacks between renewable energy generation and the local drivers of food, energy, and water (FEW) security in Arctic and Subarctic communities? </div>
+* <div style="text-align: justify"> What are the direct and indirect linkages and feedbacks between renewable energy generation and the local drivers of food, energy, and water (FEW) security in Arctic and Subarctic communities? </div>
-2. <div style="text-align: justify"> To what extent can combinations of renewable energy generation and FEW-related infrastructure energy loads be optimized to enhance FEW security in Arctic and Subarctic communities? </div>
+* <div style="text-align: justify"> To what extent can combinations of renewable energy generation and FEW-related infrastructure energy loads be optimized to enhance FEW security in Arctic and Subarctic communities? </div>

+# Objectives
+1. Develop FEW Framework
+2. Collect Community Data
+3. Investigate Modular Systems
+4. Develop Energy Distribution Models
+5. Synthesize MicroFEWs Model
+6. Condut Outreach and Develop Capacity
 <br />
 <img src="Images/fewschematic.svg" width=500 align=center>
 <br />